Equal Opportunity and ADA Information

 Training Requirements

-All employees in a supervisory role are required to attend (in person or virtual) harassment/misconduct prevention training offered by the Office for Diversity, Equity and Inclusion.
+All employees in a supervisory role should attend (in person or virtual) harassment/misconduct prevention training with the Office of EQOC every two years.

 Reporting Requirements

-University employees, except those identified in the SEXUAL MISCONDUCT POLICY as employees who serve in a role that makes such reports privileged or are recognized as providing a confidential resource, are required to provide the name of the recipient of any sexually harassing behavior to the Title IX Coordinator/Director for Equity and Compliance.
+University employees, except those identified in the Sexual Misconduct Policy (Title IX) as employees who serve in a role that makes such reports privileged or are recognized as providing a confidential resource, are required to provide the name of the recipient of any sexually harassing behavior to the Director of EQOC.

 Procedures

-To view the policy in PDF format, please visit the University Policy Page at https://www.wcupa.edu/policies/.
+Please see the full policy available on the University Policy Page at https://www.wcupa.edu/policies/.

 ADA Policy